 - making dietary changes and taking medications for constipation, as needed

 - avoiding infection risks, such as taking baths and wearing tight or synthetic clothing

 Doctors will also instruct their patients on how to take care of their incision site, including regular cleaning, keeping the area dry, and monitoring it for signs of infection.

 Oophorectomy procedures typically have

 The surgery itself also involves some

 In rare cases, people may experience respiratory or cardiac problems after anesthesia.

-An oophorectomy can be a lifesaving procedure in many cases.
-However, women with an otherwise healthy uterus and ovaries should thoroughly discuss their options with a doctor, as the surgery comes with some risks.
+However, people without cancer risk markers should thoroughly discuss their options with a doctor, as the surgery comes with some risks.

-Doctors can help people to explore recovery options and give them more information about what symptoms to expect after an oophorectomy.
+Doctors can help people explore recovery options and give them more information about what symptoms to expect after an oophorectomy.